leehwasu96/Cheongju-University-Camera/README.md

   ```shell
   cd images
   ```
-  Download the Python practice code located in the images folder within the Practice source code folder from the GitHub repository to the 'images' folder.
+  Download the practice images located in the images folder within the Practice source code folder from the GitHub repository to the 'images' folder.
   <br><br>